hanafengmeow/WebSocketChatSystem/README.md

 ## Documentation

-For detailed architecture, design decisions, and test results, see [WIKI.md](./WIKI.md).
+For detailed architecture, design decisions, and test results, see **Wiki**

 ## License